ciellycheesecake/ciellycheesecake/README.md

 *Multishipper!*

+*Ragatha & Mitsuri kinnie*

+*I do not accept random friend reqs, pls get to know me b4 doing so*

+*I'm sensitive, please be mindful of that and use tone tags.
+My mood can change quickly, IWC is usually stated.*

+*no I do NOT online date.
+Istg someone randomly flirted with me Im not dealing with that shit again*

 *For friends I know irl pls dont EVER use my irl name unless we're whispering*

 *Im either offt, s-afk or js cuddling with my friends so don't be afraid to whisper*